aolaleye/training/UX/scrum_basics.md

     - user stories
         - a special product backlog item that describes who would use the feature and why
     - planning poker
-        - a "game" where each team member uses a card to show thei estimate of the work involved in an item
+        - a "game" where each team member uses a card to show the estimate of the work involved in an item
 - __Sprint Review__
     - the sprint product is demonstrated to the stakeholders
     - team gathers with stakeholders to demonstrate working software in the form of the sprint product